Drug & Alcohol Rehab CambridgeshireSee the benefits of looking further afield for addiction treatment.

 One of the best benefits of rehab is that there is constant medical and clinical support.
 This can be very beneficial in preventing relapse – especially in people who are suffering from severe cases of addiction.
 People in addiction recovery are vulnerable to a number of different health issues shortly after stopping taking the substance they are addicted to.

-In early recovery stages, patients can experience some unpleasant symptoms.
+In the early recovery stages, patients can experience some unpleasant symptoms.
 These symptoms could potentially be very dangerous as your body begins to adjust to life without that addictive substance.
 This is a sensitive time that can also put a lot of strain on your mental health.
 With 24/7 access to doctors and care workers, patients can feel completely safe during their recovery.

-Addicts who regularly consume drugs or alcohol can deprive their body of certain key nutrients.
+Addicts who regularly consume drugs or alcohol can deprive their bodies of certain key nutrients.
 In rehab, all of the meals you consume are specially prepared to provide you with all of the key nutrients your body needs to make a full recovery from addiction.

 Regular exercise is also a major part of rehab.
 Daily exercises and activities help to improve both physical and mental health.